HyperCrowd/scenario-engine/README.md

 ])

 new Table('FinalConfrontation', [
   new TableEntry(1, 100, 'Face the Dragon', 'You about to fight a dragon.
+Good luck.')
-Good luck.', []) ])
+])

 scenario.add('FinalConfrontation', 'Face the Dragon', [